 What’s most disappointing about the iPad Pro (2020) is its A12Z Bionic chip is only slightly more powerful than the already impressive A12X processor.
 It’s strange Apple opted to upgrade 2018’s A12X chip rather than include a faster version of the iPhone 11’s A13 processor.
 In fact, the margin of improvement is so low that the 11-inch iPad Pro (2018) comes in at 1,117 on Geekbench in a single-core score, compared to 1,111 with its A12X-equipped predecessor.

 However, the multicore results show a more significant improvement, with the new 11-inch iPad Pro coming in at 4,704 and 4,604 for the 2018 iPad Pro.
-Though a leap in power, there’s usually a more substantial jump when it comes to Apple’s iPhone and iPad releases.
+Though an increase in power, there’s usually a more substantial jump when it comes to Apple’s iPhone and iPad releases.
 However, if you’re moving from the A10X Fusion chip in Apple’s 10.5-inch iPad Pro from back in 2017, the A12X offers 2.6 times faster performance.

 Though the inclusion of better cameras relates more to the iPad Pro’s AR functionality, Apple’s high-end tablet is now finally capable of snapping great photographs somewhat comparable to what the iPhone 11 shoots.
-The iPad Pro (2020) features a 12-megapixel f/1.8 aperture wide camera capable of shooting 4K video at 60fps, coupled with a 10-megapixel f/2.4 ultra-wide shooter that captures a wider field of view, and can also shoot 4K.
+The iPad Pro (2020) features a 12-megapixel f/1.8 aperture wide camera capable of shooting 4K video at 60fps, coupled with a 10-megapixel f/2.4 ultra-wide shooter that captures a wider field-of-view, and can also shoot 4K.
 Other features borrowed from the iPhone include Smart HDR, Portrait Mode and a quad-LED True Tone flash.
 The iPad Pro, however, doesn’t feature the iPhone 11’s Night Mode.

 All of these improvements are welcome given the iPad’s camera array has been lagging behind the iPhone for the last few years.
 However, I doubt many people are actually snapping photos with the tablet given its size makes it awkward to carry around and use as an on-the-go camera.
 Still, in the off chance you need to capture a special family moment and only have the iPad Pro around, it’s good to know the tablet is finally capable of good photography.

-On the front, the 7-megapixel f/2.2 TrueDepth camera system returns and is just as excellent as the system featured in the new iPad Pro’s predecessor.
+On the front, the 7-megapixel f/2.2 TrueDepth camera system returns and is just as excellent as the shooter featured in the new iPad Pro’s predecessor.
 Face ID works from more angles, including when the tablet is sitting on a desk.
 In fact, I wish the iPhone 11 and 11 Pro Max featured the same TrueDepth camera array as the iPad given how accurate and consistent it is.

 The 2nd-generation Apple Pencil is also back with the new iPad Pro.
 The stylus still switches tools with a quick tap and can attach to the top of the tablet magnetically to charge and store.
 If you found Apple’s stylus useful in the past, that’s not going to change with the new iPad Pro.
 I, on the other hand, still don’t have much use for the Apple Pencil beyond spot removal with Adobe’s Lightroom CC.